Scott F. Gruwell, DDS, MS, Diplomate, American Board of Periodontology

 Residents enrolled in the Periodontics Program must meet the following student learning outcomes:

-- Demonstrate diagnostic skills and ability to perform periodontal therapy in advanced cases:
+- Demonstrate comprehensive diagnostic skills and the ability to perform advanced periodontic therapy as well as evaluate the results of treatment.

 Residents enrolled in the Periodontics Advanced Education Program must maintain a 3.0 (B) grade point average for all coursework taken for graduate credit at UMKC.
 Below is a list of required courses.